stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 2. Feedback behavior

    * The feedback mismatch `DeltaS_feedback(m_S; i, j, tau)` is small for most corridors.
-   * Where feedback exists it tends to be stabilizing: increased flows help ease driver pressures in origin regions or are absorbed by institutions in destination regions.
+   * Where feedback exists it tends to be stabilizing.
+Increased flows help ease driver pressures in origin regions or are absorbed by institutions in destination regions.

 3. Structural balance